 The first screws to remove are the two screws that hold the PCI bracket to the shroud.
 They are both T8 screws, which is the largest screwdriver of the two included.

-Don't pull off the PCI bracket just yet, as it's still fixed to the PCB.
+Don't pull off the PCIe bracket just yet, as it's still fixed to the PCB.

 2.Remove the shroud

-To remove the shroud, we need to unscrew all screws apart from the ones in the backplate (the retention bracket).
+To remove the shroud, we need to unscrew all screws, apart from the larger ones in the retention bracket.
 They are all T6 screws.

 Unscrew the right two screws first, as they are the ones still keeping the PCI bracket in place.
 You can take off the bracket and then unscrew the rest of the screws.